 St. Martin's is a small school with a strong sense of community.
 We have a Catholic ethos but welcome children of all faiths and no faith.
 We emphasise the education of the whole child and our pupils are encouraged to develop self-confidence and a sense of responsibility for themselves, others and the world around them.
 We value academic achievement, but we also celebrate the wide range of talents our children bring to our school.

 We offer a wide range of extra-curricular activities, including an award-winning Glee Club.
 Our children enjoy a well-stocked library, a large playground and a 'copse' which is regularly used for outdoor learning.
-Our school day starts at 8.40am and finishes at 3.15pm and an outside provider, 'Little Stars', runs a breakfast club on site in the morning and an after-school club in the afternoon (off site).
+Our school day starts at 8.40am and finishes at 3.15pm.
+We have a wraparound provision Monday - Friday (7:30-5:45).
 If you are interested in your child joining us at St. Martin's, please call us to arrange a visit.